DiUS/pact-consumer-js-dsl/README.md

 ### Example

 Have a look at the `example` folder.
-If you use RequireJS look under the `example-requirejs` folder.